Jujutsu Kaisen: Development

+Influences

 Akutami stated that Neon Genesis Evangelion influenced the mythological aspects of the series, and was also influenced by horror and found footage films.
 Akutami is particularly a fan of Yoshihiro Togashi, author of YuYu Hakusho and Hunter × Hunter, expressing intentions to have an art style as close as possible to his.
 The author is also a fan of Tite Kubo, author of Bleach, and discussed in an interview with him the similarities between their works.
 Other manga artists who influenced Akutami include Masashi Kishimoto (Naruto) and Yusuke Murata (Eyeshield 21 and One-Punch Man illustrator).

 The magic system of Jujutsu Kaisen is largely inspired by Hunter × Hunter, whose fights, in Akutami's words, "rejects emotional arguments", stating however, that like Daisuke Ashihara, World Triggers author, whose magic system is also similar to Togashi's series, Akutami was trying to find and develop an own style.
-Akutami described the first chapter as a blend of Bleach and Naruto, and expressed regret over certain elements, such as the minimal role given to Yuji's grandfather.
+For the first Jujutsu Kaisen chapter, Akutami used the first chapter of Bleach as an off-point, and considered a twist on Narutos Nine-Tails by using someone "incompatible" to generate an interesting dynamic.
+That approach resulted in the creation of Ryomen Sukuna.